Zor (film): Plot

-Upon hearing Iqbal's story, Arjun explained to him that it is all a conspiracy to make Iqbal a terrorist as he was an expert in explosives while serving in the Indian Army, thus utilizing his skills to produce explosives to destroy his own country and his own people.
-Iqbal finally understands and agrees to help Arjun.
+Upon hearing Iqbal's story, Arjun explains to him that it is all a conspiracy to make Iqbal a terrorist as he was an expert in explosives while serving in the Indian Army, thus utilizing his skills to produce explosives to destroy his own country and his own people.
+Iqbal finally understands Arjun's point and agrees to help him.

-After hearing that Iqbal has left him, Shah Alam informs his crime partner Swamiji (Mohan Agashe).
-Swamiji goes to Ajay's home and threatens to finish his family if he does not keep quiet.
+Upon hearing that Iqbal has left him, Shah Alam informs his crime partner Swamiji.
+Swamiji goes to Ajay's home and threatens to finish off his family if he does not keep quiet.
 Swami and Alam are also looking for Iqbal, to kill him, as he is going to be a witness against them.

-Finally, when the Commissioner is about to be pronounced guilty, Arjun brings Iqbal to court after going through lot of bloodshed.
+Finally, when Arjun's father is about to be pronounced guilty, Arjun brings Iqbal to court after going through a lot of bloodshed.
 Arjun clarifies to the judge that it's people like Swamiji and Alam who are the real traitors, who create terrorists out of innocent people like Iqbal.
-Iqbal gives all evidences against Alam and Swamiji, thus the court declares Iqbal and Commissioner innocent and releases them.
+Iqbal gives all evidence against Alam and Swamiji, thus the court declares Iqbal and Commissioner innocent and releases them.
 Alam is arrested, however, Swamiji refuses to give in, saying that his followers will create a ruckus if he is arrested, however, Arjun with help of his media friends have entire proceedings of the court live telecast on a national television channel, hence revealing Swamiji's real nature to his followers.
-His own followers beat him to death.
-Arjun has accomplished his mission after restoring his Father's dignity.
+Upon coming to know of this, Swamiji's own followers beat him to death.
+Arjun has accomplished his mission after restoring his father's dignity.